keith/git-pile/README.md

 potential for introducing conflicts you'll have to resolve later.

-Once the steps above have been done, all other commands like `git-updatepr` follow steps similar to:
+Once the steps above have been done, all other commands like `git updatepr` follow steps similar to:

 1. Checkout the previously created branch in the worktree
 2. Cherry pick the new commit to the branch, squashing if requested (in